chamukoo/sudoku-solver-and-generator/README.md

-Disclaimer: The concept of this program was from ["Sharnav's Tech"](https://www.youtube.com/@SharnavTech) youtube channel and was modified and improved for educational purposes.
+Disclaimer: The concept of this program was from [Sharnav's Tech](https://www.youtube.com/@SharnavTech) youtube channel and was modified and improved for educational purposes.

 Links:
 https://www.youtube.com/watch?v=xAXmfZmC2SI